faisalhazry/LWhero/README.md

-# LWhero
+# LWhero Using NodeRed
 LWhero: Laundry warning hero

 ## 1. Problem Statement
 Housewives often have  to dry clothes outside after the laundry.
 This can be difficult when the weather is unpredictable or when they don't have a reliable way to check the current conditions.